ReChronoRain/HyperCeiler/README_en-US.md

 MIUI and HyperOS for Android 11 - 14

-Note: Android 11-12 is not supported by the system framework and the scope of the system interface
+Note: The System Framework and System UI scope do not support MIUI for Android 11-12

 ## Pre-use instructions